lumitech-co/lumitech-react-native-template/README.md

 The following custom components, built using Reanimated and Skia, can be found in the `shared/ui` layer of the project:

 - **`AnimatedActivityIndicator`**: A polished, animated activity indicator offering a smooth visual during loading states.
-- **`InfinityCarousel`**: An infinite scrolling carousel with fluid animations, ideal for displaying content like images or cards in a continuous loop.
 - **`Switch`**: A custom toggle switch with smooth, animated transitions, providing a more elegant and flexible alternative to the default switch component.
-- **`ToolTip`**: An animated tooltip component that smoothly reveals additional information or hints when interacting with UI elements.

 ### Why We Use Reanimated and Skia: